 Only 2 years from near collapse, the freight company which had nearly closed its doors had been completely turned around — thanks to the software they developed.
 They had implemented automated processes, including automated data entry, electronic POD capture, automated rates and invoicing and more.
 The transport company was thriving, and it was time to move on.
 They sold the transport company, and Nic and Vincent then relocated to the Gold Coast to pursue the development of CartonCloud and build the team we have today.

-Now, CartonCloud is now in use by over 350 carriers and warehouses across Australia, New Zealand, South East Asia, and North America.
+Now, CartonCloud is now in use by over 450 carriers and warehouses across the United States, Canada, Australia, New Zealand, and Pacific.

 The Founding Story of CartonCloud

 ABC Radio Interview with Founder Vincent Fletcher

 Transcription of ABC Radio Interview of Founder Vincent Fletcher.

 Speaker 1: On ABC Radio Brisbane, Steve Austin.